TGlock/G9/README.md

   ( Buffering of data across requests, async function processing during requests and number of concurrent requests will increase memory cost. )

-  Simple streaming responses can help lower memory costs, and there is functionality to support streaming (chunked) responses.
+  Simple streaming helps lower memory costs, and there is functionality to support chunked responses.
 See send_stream() and send_file().

 ---